Featured picture of post "Immersive Virtual Experience Tells Villagers’ Stories of 1665 Plague"

 Multi-platform delivery

-Now, any current or future student who is unable to attend the physical field trip can benefit from an experience much closer to the real-life version than was previously possible.
+Now, any current or future student who is unable to attend the physical field trip can benefit from an experience much closer to the real-world version than was previously possible.

 “We now have access to a fully immersive, realistic, fun, and interactive educational resource”.